Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can still get a car loan if your vehicle is secondhand.
-Compare offers below.
+Make the right choice with our guide.

 Low rate used car loans available on Finder

 A used car loan works the same way as a new car loan.
 It uses the vehicle you’re purchasing as security, and in return, you receive a competitive interest rate.

 You can either apply for your loan first and get pre-approval, so you know how much money you have to spend on a vehicle, or you can find the car you want to purchase and then apply for a loan.

 Either way, the lender needs all the vehicle’s details before it can entirely approve you.

 Lenders have restrictions on the type of car you can finance, for example, you may not be able to fund a vehicle which is over twelve years old at the end of the loan term.

 Repayment flexibility differs between lenders, but you can typically select weekly, fortnightly or monthly repayments.
 You may be able to repay your car loan early without penalty or make additional payments without additional fees.

 If you receive approval for a loan, the lender may prefer to pay the car seller directly or may send the funds to you to pay the seller.
 Discuss this with your lender before you apply.